-First we are reminded by this parable to look back and recall all the blessings in life that we enjoy.
+First we are reminded by this parable to recall all the blessings in life that we enjoy.
 We have lamps, and oil, and clothes, and most of all the love of the bridegroom.
 And then we are called to move forward, as we have choices to make, decisions about how we will live and what we will do to make sure we're ready for that glorious moment.
 The grace and joy of that insight gives us purpose, and meaning, and a sense of direction, doesn't it?
-From this simple parable we now have the insight and the foresight both to "look back" and also to "move forward", to choose actions that will help us to be ready.
+From this simple parable we now have the insight and the foresight to choose actions that will help us to be ready.
 Those actions that we can choose are as rich and varied as life itself although there are some common themes.
-Moving forward urges us to live out Christ's call and command to love God with all you are and to love your neighbour as you are loved.
-There are some concrete ways to accomplish this.
+Being prepared urges us to live out Christ's call and command to love God with all you are and to love your neighbour as you are loved and there are some concrete ways to accomplish this.